Sustainability of Digital Formats

 External dependencies None.

-Technical protection considerations According to the Wikipedia article on DivX (possibly referring to version 6.x), "DivX Video on Demand (DivX VOD) is DivX's version of digital rights management (DRM), which allows content owners to control distribution in an effort to thwart piracy."
+Technical protection considerations According to the Wikipedia article on DivX, consulted in December 2011 (possibly referring to version 6.x), "DivX Video on Demand (DivX VOD) is DivX's version of digital rights management (DRM), which allows content owners to control distribution."

 Quality and functionality factors Explanation of format description terms